qianyupeng1010/labreport3/index.md

 (END)
 ```
 **Second Example:**
-If we put 'less -N technical/911report/chapter-3.txt' into the command, it will give us the output like this:
+If we put `less -N technical/911report/chapter-3.txt` into the command, it will give us the output like this:
  ```
       1
       2